BHeller77/complete-web-dev-bootcamp-projects/Wiki Rest API/README.txt

 A created RESTful API tested on Postman and using a MongoDB database.
+This was built using JS, Express.JS, Mongoose, and MongoDB.